Published: April 21, 2021 | Last Updated: September 19, 2025

 His movie Yojimbo was primarily shot on a 100mm lens, while the B-cam had 200mm and longer focal lengths attached.

-Dutch-Swedish DP Hoyte Van Hoytema takes it further and uses a 2000mm telephoto lens in the movie Tinker Tailor Soldier Spy to make it seem like a plane lands dangerously close to the two actors [9].
+Dutch-Swedish DP Hoyte Van Hoytema takes it further and uses a 2000mm telephoto lens in the movie Tinker Tailor Soldier Spy to make it seem like a plane lands dangerously close to the two actors.

 Anamorphic Lenses In Cinema

+While most movies are shot with spherical lenses, some directors and cinematographers prefer the look of anamorphic lenses.
 Anamorphic lenses allow for wide-angle shots.
-They gained popularity among filmmakers as they offered a unique look when television sets gained popularity in households.
+They gained popularity among filmmakers because they offered a unique look when television sets became popular in households.

 Often, you’ll see some distortion and softness near the edges of an image captured by an anamorphic lens, which can be used creatively to bring even more focus to the subject in the center.